tonioloewald/bindinator.js/docs/react.md

 inherited method correctly things can go wrong, sometimes in subtle ways.

 The last two lines exist solely because of React's need to pipe things around, even within a component.
+(Some toolchains allow you to declare instance methods as arrow functions, effectively doing this for you.
+This is an example of React solving problems with tooling.)
 More on this below.

 (It's worth noting that __custom elements__ are also created via subclassing and run into similar issues.
 As a result of this, [web-components.js](#source=lib/web-components.js) automatically attaches event handlers to the component _instance_ in its constructor.
-The difference is that `b8r` doesn't assume the constructor needs to be overridden if the component does anything interesting, and handles the boilerplate function binding for you.)
+The difference is that `b8r` doesn't assume the constructor needs to be overridden if the component does anything interesting, and handles the boilerplate function binding for you without without manually binding instance methods or transpilation.)

 ```
   render() {